Choose your country / language

 • Develop a prioritized, risk-aligned transformation plan that identifies both urgent replacements and lower-risk, longer-term transitions.

-Why is centralized control crucial for crypto-agility?
+3. Centralization: Why is centralized control crucial for crypto-agility?

 • Implement a robust Key Management System (KMS) to orchestrate key generation, rotation, revocation, and decommissioning across the full key lifecycle.

-• Standardize cryptographic libraries for in-house development: Require all software teams to use a single, vetted, approved cryptographic library—avoiding ad-hoc or legacy implementations.
+• Standardize cryptographic libraries for in-house development: Require all software teams to use a single, vetted, approved cryptographic library, avoiding ad-hoc or legacy implementations.

 • Enforce cryptographic requirements and expectations with vendors and third parties via contract clauses, due diligence, and regular compliance checks.